“Rider Branduv,

 The Vartach are a people with magic woven into their very bones, and they bear its mark upon their faces as proof.
 They are one of the playable species in Five Oaths, and if you’re playing a Vartach you will likely be trained in the arcane arts, or if you do not have the ability to cast spells you will be dedicated to a particular pursuit or martial discipline.
 It takes a lot to bring the Vartach up from their subterranean home in the Realm of Draíod, and those Vartach who emerge into the outside world are often the most driven and determined.

 Every Vartach is marked by one of five birthmarks called “brands”, most often on their forehead or cheek.
 These brands are seemingly random and they do not follow family lines, however traditionalist Vartach set great store by them and will judge individuals by the brand they bear.
 These brands begin as a jumble of abstract lines in childhood before resolving themselves into one of five signs.
 The five brands are the Sun Spear, the Broken Chain, the Clashing Swords, the Hook, and the Line Breaker.
-Even as children, Vartach are expected to live up to their brand, or their parents’ expectations of what their brands will be.
+Even as children, Vartach are expected to live up to their parents’ expectations of what their brands will be.
 If you are branded with the Sun Spear, you are deemed to have a great destiny, and will receive intensive tutelage from a young age in order to meet your full potential.
 At the other end of the spectrum, Line Breakers born in traditionalist communities are considered cursed and will be blamed for any misfortune.
 Vartach with the brand of the Line Breaker often leave their homes at a young age, before someone else decides they cannot abide a pariah in their midst any longer.

 The other brands have less extreme interpretations.
 The Clashing Swords indicate a steadfast defender of Vartach kind, and often become guards.
 A Broken Chain foretells that the bearer will be a trouble maker to be watched.
 The Hook marks decent, solid working folk, who often become clerks, scribes or artisans.